-- Biological Sciences and Engineering
+- Biological & Life Sciences

+- Business & Economics

+- Education

+- Engineering

-- Physical Sciences and Engineering
+- Physical Sciences

 - Social Sciences

-Those participating in the Humanities and Arts project category may choose to present in any of the three formats: poster, oral presentation, or performance.
-Oral presentation and performances will have access to technology.
+Those participating in the Humanities, and Arts, Music, & Design categories may choose to present in any of the three formats: poster, oral presentation, or performance.
+Oral presentations will have access to technology.